Agent Definition

 An agent definition file (e.g., agent.md) contains:

-- TOML frontmatter: Configuration metadata
+- TOML frontmatter: Configuration metadata between

 ---